-Young people who go on to commit further, less serious offences, which do not require decisions to be made by the courts, are dealt with by a bureau system.
-At bureau, police, community volunteers and YOS staff decide on the best outcomes to manage a young person’s behaviour in the community and prevent further offending.
-The options available at bureau are Youth Cautions and Youth Conditional Cautions but the police officer can also use discretion to charge the young person to court.
+Children who go on to commit further offences, which do not require decisions to be made by the courts, are dealt with by a Bureau system.
+At Bureau, police, community volunteers and YOS staff decide on the best outcomes to manage a child’s behaviour in the community and prevent further offending.
+The options available at Bureau are Youth Cautions and Youth Conditional Cautions but the police officer can also use discretion to charge the child to court.

 Supervision in the community

-Where a young person is before a court charged with a criminal offence and pleads guilty, the Court can impose a Referral Order.
-The young person is then required to attend a Referral Order panel with their parents/guardian.
+Where a child is before a court charged with a criminal offence and pleads guilty, the Court can impose a Referral Order.
+The child is then required to attend a Referral Order panel with their parents/guardian.
 Three volunteers lead the Referral Order panel from the local community along with a member of the YOS.
-Under the order the young person agrees a contract, which can include reparation to the victim as well as undertaking a programme of interventions and activities to address their offending behaviour.
+Under the order the child agrees a contract, which can include reparation to the victim as well as undertaking a programme of interventions and activities to address their offending behaviour.
 Referral Orders may last for between 3 to 12 months.
 The conviction is ‘spent’ once the contract has been successfully completed.

 Youth Rehabilitation Orders (YRO)

-Young people under the age of 18 years can be given a YRO at Court, which may last up to 3 years.
+Children under the age of 18 years can be given a YRO at Court, which may last up to 3 years.
 The YRO can also contain one or more requirements, which will be decided by the Court following an assessment undertaken by the YOS.
-The YRO will include how many times the young person must meet with the YOS.
-The YOS worker will help the young person to understand what they are required to do, will assist them and support them to complete their Order.
-Much of the work will be about helping the young person to think about their behaviour, the harm their offending has caused to a victim.
-The YOS worker will also help the young person deal with problems and difficulties.
-Assisting a young person to access education, training or employment is also very important as this can help steer them away from offending behaviour.
+The YRO will include how many times the child must meet with the YOS.
+The YOS worker will help the child to understand what they are required to do, will assist them and support them to complete their Order.
+Much of the work will be about helping the child to think about their behaviour and the harm their offending has caused to a victim.
+The YOS worker will also help the child deal with problems and difficulties.
+Assisting a child to access education, training or employment is also very important as this can help steer them away from offending behaviour.

 Intensive Supervision and Surveillance (ISS)

-Some young people require ISS to help prevent them from further offending.
-A YRO with ISS is usually given to young people who continue to offend, or as an alternative to custody (prison).
-The young person is supervised for 25 hours a week for the first 3 months and is also subject to an electronic curfew (tag around the ankle) and must remain at home between certain hours.
+Some children require ISS to help prevent them from further offending.
+A YRO with ISS is usually given to a child who continue to offend, or as an alternative to custody (prison).
+The child is supervised for 25 hours a week for the first 3 months and is also subject to an electronic curfew (tag around the ankle) and must remain at home between certain hours

 There are 2 types of custodial sentences; a Detention and Training Order (DTO), which can be from 4 months and up to 2 years in length, or a Section 91/92 Order, which can be 2 years and more; this Order is only imposed in a Crown Court and is given for very serious offences.
-Young people would serve the first half of a DTO or Section 91/92 Order in custody and the remaining months in the community “on licence” and being supervised by the YOS.
-The YOS works closely with the Prison and Secure Estate in supporting young people who receive custodial sentences.
-The YOS regularly visit the young people and hold meetings with staff, young people and their families to plan programmes of work whilst they are “inside” and also planning for release.
-It is important that all the good progress that is made whilst in custody is continued upon release, therefore we work with the young person, their families and other agencies in getting young people back into education, training or employment, and supporting them in not committing further offences as part of the YOS resettlement plans.
+Children would serve the first half of a DTO or Section 91/92 Order in custody and the remaining months in the community “on licence” and being supervised by the YOS.
+The YOS works closely with the Prison and Secure Estate in supporting children who receive custodial sentences.
+The YOS regularly visit the children and hold meetings with staff, children and their families to plan programmes of work whilst they are “inside” and also planning for release.
+It is important that all the good progress that is made whilst in custody is continued upon release, therefore we work with the children, their families and other agencies in getting children back into education, training or employment, and supporting them in not committing further offences as part of resettlement plans.

 The YOS runs voluntary parenting programmes, either stand-alone or as part of other projects, to help parents improve their skills in dealing with their children’s behaviour and thereby reduces the risk of offending or re-offending.
 The programmes give parents and carers individual advice and practical support in handling the behaviour of their children, setting appropriate boundaries and improving communication.

-Improving the parenting skills of parents and carers has been shown to be very successful in reducing the risk of young people offending or re-offending and also helps to prevent younger siblings being drawn into offending.
+Improving the parenting skills of parents and carers has been shown to be very successful in reducing the risk of children offending or re-offending and also helps to prevent younger siblings being drawn into offending.

-If the YOS assesses that young people and their families would benefit from a parenting programme, but the parents or carers are not willing to take part, the YOS can apply to the courts for a Parenting Order which compels the parents/carers of a child at risk to participate.
+If the YOS assesses that children and their families would benefit from a parenting programme, but the parents or carers are not willing to take part, the YOS can apply to the courts for a Parenting Order which compels the parents/carers of a child at risk to participate.